benfrid/anomaly-detection-dilca-framework/README.md

-# <"Anomaly detection from categorical data in a distributed log dataset">
+# Anomaly detection from categorical data in a distributed log dataset
 This repository contains scripts to a semi-supervised anomaly detection framework

 ## Description